adalton/apue3/Chapter04/Readme.md

 1. Modify the program in Figure 4.3 to use `stat` instead of `lstat`.
 What changes if one of the command-line arguments is a symbolic link?

+   After changing `lstat` to `stat`, when the program encounters a symbolic link, it reports the type of the file to which the link points instead of the type of symbolic link.
+See `exercise_1.c`.

 2. What happens if the file mode creation mask is set to 777 (octal)?
 Verify the results using your shell’s `umask` command.